crissmath/RISC-V-GAP8-Memory-Transfer-Test/README.md

 # Transfer_GAP8-_test_Memory
-Memory transfer tests between GAP8 memories.
-L1, L2, L3 (RAM)
+This repository contains a set of memory transfer tests specifically designed for the GAP8 processor.
+The tests focus on evaluating the performance and efficiency of memory transfers across various levels of the processor's memory hierarchy, including L1, L2, and L3 (RAM).

 ![](img/test_transfers.jpg)